timarcher/Drone/wiki/03-Herelink-Initial-Config/Herelink-Initial-Config.md

 - [Hexacopter Drone Build Project – Part 3 Herelink Unboxing and Setup](https://youtu.be/6hCZ1OqMMvg)

 # Notes
-- Be sure to enable video sharing in the HereLink controller.
+- Be sure to enable video sharing in the Herelink controller.

 # References